hytechcamps/machine-learning/README.md

-# AI with Machine Learning for Kids
+# Programming Artificially Intelligent Apps with "Machine Learning for Kids"
 A workshop introducing [Machine Learning for Kids](https://machinelearningforkids.co.uk) in ~2hrs.
 Machine Learning for Kids introduces machine learning by providing hands-on experiences for training machine learning systems and building things with them.

 - [Machine Learning for Kids Overview](https://www.youtube.com/watch?v=EjbHXMzeX4c)

-### Camp Description
+## Description
-In this camp, students will use Machine Learning For Kids to create artificially intelligent programs.
-Students will learn the basics of Machine Learning, and then apply that knowledge to train a computer to recognize different types of data.
-They will also use programming to create a game with the computer's artificial intelligence.
+In this workshop, students will explore the fundamental concepts of modern artificial intelligence, and then create an AI-enabled program of their own.
+They will use a platform called "Machine Learning for Kids" to train an AI model to recognize different types of data.
+They will also use programming to create an application based around this machine learning model.
+By the end of the workshop, they will have gained a basic understanding of modern AI, and each student will have a custom machine learning model and app of their own design.

 ### Student Content
 Student-facing content is available at [hytechcamps.github.io](https://hytechcamps.github.io/machine-learning).